Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 ### Payment

 The first version of this protocol assumes that this service is offered for free.
-However, most conceived uses eventually involve transactions on the Nexa network, so this "free" service will create additional fee paying transactions, and creates use and adoption of the Nexa cryptocurrency.
+However, most conceived uses eventually involve transactions on the Pyrrha network, so this "free" service will create additional fee paying transactions, and creates use and adoption of the Pyrrha cryptocurrency.
 Therefore it may be reasonable to expect that this service will be offered for free by miners and holders of BCH for some time.

 However, it is possible to introduce a micropayments system to pay for the use of certain aspects of the protocol, namely the filtering service provided through the Query and QueryNotify messages.